iptv-org/iptv/FAQ.md

 See [Internet Protocol television](https://en.wikipedia.org/wiki/Internet_Protocol_television) from Wikipedia article.
 This article is important, because newcomers do not understand how playlists work.

 ### Do I need a good Internet connection to watch an available stream?
 A lot of channels are ready for main public because of adaptive resolution.
-If you have a slow connection, play again at another time, becuase you may experience short stuttering and/or signal low.
+If you have a slow connection, play again at another time, because you may experience short stuttering and/or signal loss.

 Some TV stations have a maximum of simultaneous users.
 So if this stream does not display correctly (becuase of bandwidth limit), you will have to play at another time.